jonnyhoeven/justme.dev/README.md

 ### OpenAI API key

-Only needed if generating content from OpenAI.
+Only needed if generating content from OpenAI or pulling contents.

 ```bash
 cp .env.example .env